ssl/ezXSS/readme.md

 ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.

 ## Features
+* Easy to use dashboard with statistics, payloads, view/share/search reports
+* Payload generator
+* Instant email alerts
+* Custom javascript payloads
+* Custom payload links to distinguish insert points
+* Block domains and other filters
+* Share reports with a direct link, via email or with other ezXSS users
+* Secure your login with Two-factor (2FA)
 * The following information can be collected on a vulnerable page:
     * The URL of the page
     * IP Address